dharlanoliveira-zz/sf-crime-data-project-nanodegree/README.md

 ##### Dificulties ?

-I found some parts of the project very confusing and dificult to understand, sometimes I caught myself struggling with the understanting of what you want from me, instead of the technical aspects of solution.
+I found some parts of the project very confusing and dificult to understand, sometimes I caught myself struggling to understand what you want from me beyond of the technical aspects of solution.
 Until now I dont understand what you really whant with the TODO "count the number of original crime type".
 I assumed something and have gone ahead.
 I disregarded agrouping the information in a window, because the exercise didn't request.